For degree plans go to myNWCC and click on the Degree Plans tab.

 The Automotive Technology program, on the Senatobia campus, prepares individuals to become automotive service technicians.
 These technicians inspect, maintain, and repair automobiles and light trucks that run on gasoline, electricity, or alternative fuels, such as ethanol.
 They perform basic care maintenance, such as oil changes and tire rotations, diagnose more complex problems, and plan and execute vehicle repairs.

-Click here for the required tool list.
+Click here for the Application for this program.

 The automotive technology program provides intensive career preparation through a combination of classroom instruction and hands-on practice.
 Students can earn a certificate or an associate degree.